-1. That the gradual decline in incidence of sudden cardiac deaths in athletes was mainly due to cardiomyopathies might be explained by changes in the demography of male and female athletes throughout the 1980s and 1990s, with a greater proportion of women participating in competitive sports.
-As evidence suggests that women have lower sudden cardiac death rates than men, the gradual fall in HCM may be confounded.
-The number of male and female participants was not reported by Corrado et al. Behavioural factors might also be at play, with changes to training regimes and diet as part of the increasing professionalisation of sport over the study period.
-Both these factors may make a difference to physical fitness and how the athletic heart responds in the competitive environment.
-Such biases are inherent weakness of observational studies but can be addressed to some degree in the analysis, as was the case in Corrado et al's earlier study which controlled for gender in a multivariate analysis.
+1. That the gradual decline in incidence of sudden cardiac deaths in athletes was mainly due to cardiomyopathies might be explained by changes in the demography or behaviour of athletes throughout the 1980s and 1990s.
+Although the authors note no significant change in the age and sex composition of the athlete population over the screening period, and a stable, fairly ethnically homogeneous population as a whole no details are provided for the athlete and non athlete populations.
+Furthermore, it is not inconceivable that behavioural factors, such as changes to training regimes and diet as part of the increasing professionalisation of sport over the study period, may be at play.
+These factors may make a difference to physical fitness and how the athletic heart responds in the competitive environment.
+Such biases are an inherent weakness of observational studies but can be addressed to some degree in the analysis, as was the case in Corrado et al's earlier study.
+It is not clear whether any of these potential confounders were taken into consideration in the Poisson regression model used in this study.